ishi12121/MANGADECK/README.md

 ## Description

-This script is designed to scrape manga chapters from AsuraScans, a popular manga reading website.
+This script is designed to scrape manga chapters from AsuraScans and DrakeScans, a popular manga reading website.
 It allows users to download chapters as both JSON data and PDF files.

 ## Features

-- Scrapes manga chapters from AsuraScans
+- Scrapes manga chapters from AsuraScans or DrakeScans
 - Saves chapter data in JSON format
 - Generates PDF files for each chapter
 - Handles image processing and conversion